soutoner/dotfiles/README.md

 chezmoi apply       # Apply changes
 ```

+### AI Coding Assistant Configuration

+The `~/.claude/` directory contains global configuration for AI coding assistants:

+- **AGENTS.md** - Custom agent behaviors (critical thinking, commit standards, code quality preferences)

+This file is synced via chezmoi and applies globally across all projects and sessions.

+**Important**: After syncing, manually add `@AGENTS.md` to your `~/.claude/CLAUDE.md` file to enable the custom behaviors.
+Do not track CLAUDE.md in git as tools may modify it.

 ### Local Tool Configurations

 The file `~/.zshrc.local` is managed by Ansible (not chezmoi) and is designed for tool-managed configurations.
 This prevents chezmoi sync conflicts when tools like nvm, sdkman, pyenv, or other package managers modify your shell configuration.